mrismanaziz/Reforestation/README.md

-## It's difficult to say what my wife does, she sells sea shells by the sea shore.
+## Why do pumpkins sit on people’s porches?

+They have no hands to knock on the door.